-Course Delivery
+Course Delivery Method

 This course will be delivered online (76% or more) using an asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on [DATE].
-Students may be required to use other, free online platforms to accomplish weekly assignments or collaborate with classmates.
+The course site will be available on August 22nd.